Dr Mark Holton

 Fellow of the a Royal Geographical Society (IBG).

-Treasurer for the Social and Cultural Geography Research Group (SCGRG) and a member of the Geographies of Children, Youth and Families Research Group (GCYFRG), both of which are affiliated to the Royal Geographical Society.
+Committee member for the Social and Cultural Geography Research Group (SCGRG) and the Socila Media Officer for the Geographies of Children, Youth and Families Research Group (GCYFRG), both of which are affiliated to the Royal Geographical Society.

-Whilst I am primarily a Social and Cultural Geographer my teaching interests spread into environmental and development geographies as well as urban studies.
+I am primarily a Social and Cultural Geographer, although my teaching interests spread into planning and urban studies.

 I am module leader for two undergraduate modules: